MiBiPreT/mibiscreen/docs/methods/na_screening.md

 * fair chance with yellow light,
 * no chance with a red light.

-In case of an yellow traffic light, additional information is needed.
+In case of a yellow traffic light, additional information is needed.

 ### Requirements